mydu/infovis_proj/README.md

 1. Hover the node(rectangle) to check the number of certain declared major in certain year, also the number of flow-in and flow-out from different majors in previous year and following year.

-2. Click on the rectangle to see the detailed selected group student with a best fit major distribution(figure below).
+2. Click on the rectangle to see the details of selected group of students with a best fit major distribution(figure below).
 If you want to go back, just clicking on the blank canvas in the graph

 3. The **Fit Chart** and **Cluster Chart** will be updated dynamically as filtering the selection in **Major Migration Chart**.